Idaho Falls Promotes Growth in Science and Sustainable Energy

-Plans For Growth
+Plans for Continual Growth

 Cities awarded a slot on the Top 30 List are able to create and offer a greater number of jobs than some other cities, because their planners successfully implement ongoing economic development that draws new and expanding businesses as well as additional residents into their cities.